 - The impact of urban areas beside the river.

-- The history of the aborigines’ association with the land and their understanding and use of the environment.
+- The history of Aboriginal peoples association with the land and their understanding and use of the environment.

 - The sustainable use of the environment.
 What is it and how to achieve it?